si-tacuisses/si-tacuisses.github.io/_posts/blog/2016-02-26-web-scraping-airbnb.markdown

         pass
 ```

 Your code will look like this.
 Every spider class needs to implement the method `parse` which takes as argument a http response object from the page(s) found in `start_urls`, which we are going to process further.
-Before we go into the actual data extraction phase we need to get a information from a potential results page from airbnb.
-If we run a query and obtain a list of results we want to know how many page of results there are, to do this we add the following method to our `BnbspiderSpider` class.
+Before we go into the actual data extraction phase we need to get some information from a potential results page.
+If we run a query and obtain a list of results we want to know how many pages there are.
+To do this, we add the following method to our `BnbspiderSpider` class.

 ```python
 def last_pagenumer_in_search(self, response):